 Note that you shouldn’t stuff the turkey when you’re planning to deep fry it.
 To reduce the chances of oil splattering everywhere, make sure to thoroughly dry every part of the turkey.

 After seasoning the turkey, place it on a roasting pan and let it sit for 30–45 minutes.
-This will let the turkey permeate the seasonings and increase the turkey’s inner temperature, which will reduce splattering from being made during the process of frying.
+This will let the turkey permeate the seasonings and increase the turkey’s inner temperature, which will reduce splattering during the process of frying.